zhaouv/vscode-markdown-everywhere/README.md

 # Markdown Everywhere

 Embed and highlight and **preview** markdown in any language which support line-comment or block-comment for vscode.
+Also used for interpreting text as markdown.

-e.g. Highlight python markdown cell/ Highlight julia markdown doc string
+e.g. Quickly preview LaTeX/ Highlight python markdown cell/ Highlight julia markdown doc string

 `Embed & Highlight`
 ![](img_md/highlight-python.png)